patrick-steele-idem/morphdom/README.md

 - The virtual DOM can only efficiently be used with code and templating languages that produce a virtual DOM tree

 The premise for using a virtual DOM is that the DOM is "slow".
 While there is slightly more overhead in creating actual DOM nodes instead of lightweight virtual DOM nodes, in practice there isnt much difference.
 In addition, as web browsers get faster the DOM data structure will also likely continue to get faster so there benefits to avoiding the abstraction layer.

+Moreover, we have found that diffing small changes may be faster with actual DOM.
+As the diffing become larger, the cost of diffs slow down due to IO and virtual dom benefits begin to show.

 See the [Benchmarks](#benchmarks) below for a comparison of `morphdom` with [virtual-dom](https://github.com/Matt-Esch/virtual-dom).